BenedictC/BCJSONReader/readme.md

 # BCJJSONContinuations

 ## TL;DR

-BCJJSONContinuations is:
+BCJJSONContinuations is a library for processing the crazy JSON structures that exist in the real world.
+Its' key features:
 + Flexible.
-Provides functions for lots of JSON usage patterns.
+Provides functionality for handling many JSON usage styles.
 + Extensible.
-For when the JSON is especially obscure.
-+ Explicit and predicatable.
-+ Tested.
+Easy to integrate new processing (e.g. peculiar date formats).
++ Explicit.
+Does not use reflection to second guess how to process the JSON.
 + Documented.

-Which results in:
-+ Self documenting code.
-(Functions and constants make it clear what's expected to happen.)
-+ Avoids implicity coupling model objects to web service
-+ Transparent.
-No ObjC/Runtime.h magic
+//+ Tested.

 Examples: